- Superior Technical Support: Assists client from design to delivery

 Peptides and proteins can be synthesized or expressed in-house at Bio-Synthesis.
 We label or conjugate peptides through N-terminal, C-terminal or internal side chain of an amino acids.
 Peptides supplied by the customer should be HPLC purified (>90% pure) and should contain a single modification site.
 We can make any standard peptide with functional groups incorporated through peptide synthesis.
 Please provide the peptide sequence of the desired peptide on the order form.

 Commercial antibodies can be supplied by customers or ordered through Bio-Synthesis with an additional fee plus the cost of the antibody.
 Non-commercial biopolymers supplied by customers should be affinity purified.
 Please provide gel electrophoresis data along with your antibody.
-Bio-Synthesis also assists customer with antibody production, purification, modification, and fragmentation prior to any cross linking reaction
+Bio-Synthesis also assists customer with antibody production, purification, modification and fragmentation prior to any cross-linking reaction.

 See more information on Biomolecule Modification

 Every chemical modification or conjugation process involves the reaction of one functional group with another, resulting in the formation of a covalent bond.
 The creation of bioconjugate reagents with spontaneously reactive, or selectively reactive functional groups, forms the basis for simple and reproducible cross-linking or tagging of target molecules.
-Our well-trained chemists assist clients from starting project scope collections to design, and determine appropriate homobiofunctional or heterobifunctional cross-linking chemistries.
+Our well-trained chemists assist clients from starting project scope collections to design, and determining appropriate homobifunctional or heterobifunctional cross-linking chemistries.
 We have delivered thousands of custom conjugated biopolymers and are fully capable of meeting the ever-increasing bioconjugation needs in biological and drug discovery research.
 Hundreds of reaction systems have been applied in our organic laboratories.

 Custom synthesized biopolymers such as peptides and oligonucleotides from Bio-Synthesis are manufactured under strict high level quality control processes.
-We use the efficient method of mass spectrometry (MS) for all single custom peptides, oligonucleotides, and for purified biopolymers.
+We use the efficient method of mass spectrometry (MS) for all single custom peptides, oligonucleotides and purified biopolymers.
 We also analyze by RP-HPLC and other quality check methods available upon request.

 Bio-Synthesis is committed to Total Quality Management (TQM) to assure complete satisfaction.
 MS and HPLC analyses are performed following the completion of biopolymer synthesis, purification and QC (quality control).
 QA (quality assurance) procedures are also followed independently to double guarantee the quality of every delivered peptide.
 Bio-Synthesis's Total Quality Management System (TQM) has been successfully upgraded to fully comply with ISO 9001:2008 regulations.